Reframing “Wealth” and Activating Data as an Effective Tool for Change

 Nevertheless, there are opportunities to address wealth gaps at the local level.
 Doing so requires consistent baseline data suitable for identifying the drivers and levers that can meaningfully affect the wealth gap with local action and resources.
 But even before that, useful definitions of wealth and the wealth gap that allow for both actionable quantification and avoid the discomfort the word wealth brings must be established.

 Mechanically, wealth is the sum of all assets minus the sum of all debts.
-Relatedly, the wealth gap fundamentally describes differentiated access to the basic resources required to live and advance in today’s economic context.
-An expanded definition of wealth, based on what it enables and not merely its monetary properties, has the potential to better guide efforts to truly reduce the wealth gap.
+The related term, “wealth gap,” fundamentally describes differentiated access to the basic resources required to live and advance in today’s economic context.
+But an expanded definition of wealth, based on what it enables and not merely its monetary properties, has the potential to better guide efforts to truly reduce the wealth gap.
 To realize this potential, we should reframe wealth as a measure of one’s ability to thrive – to weather emergencies and health shocks, to give families the means to succeed through stable housing and educational opportunities, to pursue investment and business opportunities as they arise, then to pass down resources and assets to future generations so that they, too, begin life with enough financial stability to thrive.[1]
 In short, having wealth means having viable choices and the agency to make reasonable decisions on behalf of one’s family.

 When this definition is applied collectively, having greater wealth means that neighborhoods aren’t on the edge of financial disaster, nor will one “bad break” spiral residents toward poverty.
 For example, an anchor business leaving a neighborhood retail corridor is simply replaced as opposed to foreshadowing the eventual hollowing out of the neighborhood.